npryce/konfig/README.md

 Each Configuration implementation maps from that naming convetion to the convention used by the underlying configuration store.
 E.g. the `EnvironmentVariables` implementation maps Java property name convention to the upper-case-and-underscores convention used for Unix environment variables.

 Configuration is an interface and Key<T> is a data class.
 This makes it straight forward to write an implementation of Configuration that translates the names of keys to different naming conventions, if your configuration follows an unusual convention.

+# Reflectomagic key definition

+Konfig has a few ways to reduce boilerplate code when defining configuration keys.

+1) You can use Kotlin's delgated property protocol to name keys after the constants that hold them:

+    ```
+    val host by stringType
+    val port by intType

+    ...

+    val client = ApiClient(configuration[host], configuration[port])
+    ```

+2) You can declare objects that extend PropertyGroup to define hierarchies of property keys that follow the Konfig naming conventions described above:

+    ```
+    object server : PropertyGroup() {
+        val base_uri by uriType   // defines a key named "server.base-uri"
+        val api_key by stringType // defines a key named "server.api-key"
+    }

+    ...

+    val client = ApiClient(configuration[server.port]
+    ```